 Avoid concomitant use of PROVAYBLUE® with medicinal products that enhance serotonergic transmission including SSRIs (selective serotonin reuptake inhibitors), MAO inhibitors, bupropion, buspirone, clomipramine, mirtazapine and venlafaxine; because of the potential for serious CNS reactions, including potentially fatal serotonin syndrome.
 Although the mechanism is not clearly understood, literature reports suggest inhibition of MAO by methylene blue may be involved.
-In addition, in vitro studies cannot rule out the potential involvement of CYP 2D6 inhibition by methylene blue.
-If the intravenous use of PROVAYBLUE® cannot be avoided in patients treated with serotonergic medicinal products, choose the lowest possible dose and observe closely the patient for CNS effects for up to 4 hours after administration [see WARNINGS AND PRECAUTIONS, CLINICAL PHARMACOLOGY].
+If the intravenous use of PROVAYBLUE® cannot be avoided in patients treated with serotonergic medicinal products, choose the lowest possible dose and observe closely the patient for CNS effects for up to 4 hours after administration [see WARNINGS AND PRECAUTIONS and CLINICAL PHARMACOLOGY].

 Included as part of the "PRECAUTIONS" Section

 Serotonin Syndrome With Concomitant Use Of Serotonergic Drugs